nl8590687/ASRT_SpeechRecognition/README_EN.md

 ```shell
 $ python3 asrserver.py
 ```

+Please note that after opening the API server, you need to use the client software corresponding to this ASRT project for voice recognition.
+For details, see the Wiki documentation [ASRT Client Demo](https://github.com/nl8590687/ASRT_SpeechRecognition/wiki/ClientDemo).

 If you want to train and use Model 251, make changes in the corresponding position of the `import SpeechModel` in the code files.